Effects Adjustments

 Lens Distortion and Dispersion

 Simulates the bulging, pinching, and fringing effects of real camera lenses.
 Unlike the default Blender Lens Distortion, the Render Raw setup supports transparency.
-It’s important to note that the 3D View overlays will not be distorted, so the grid may overlap your objects a bit and it is recommended to turn off overlays when previewing distortion in the viewport.
+It’s important to note that the 3D View overlays will not be distorted, so the grid or outlines may overlap your objects a bit and it is recommended to turn off overlays when previewing distortion in the viewport.

 Film Grain